michaelschung/apod-map/README.md

 Finally, run the `start` script to spin up the backend server on port 3000, which is already configured to serve the static files from `frontend/dist/`.

 View the webpage by visiting [`localhost:3000`](http://localhost:3000/).

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/michaelschung/apod-map/blob/main/LICENSE) file for details.